isaacfungg/obsidian/Mortgage Broker Course/Lesson 6 Questions.md

 ###### Click to reveal the correct answer

 **3. Ranjit and Ab complete the job on October 20, and Ivan pays them the agreed price**: This is the correct answer.
 A contract is terminated when both parties fully perform their obligations.
 The other scenarios involve dissatisfaction, a request for an extension, or a future house sale — none of which automatically end the contract.

+### Question 7

+> [!question]
+> Harry orally offered to give Mary a one-hour piano lesson for $25.
+Which of the following statements is TRUE?
+>
+> 1. If Susan overhears Harry's offer, and Mary is not interested in accepting, Susan can accept.
+>
+> 2. If Mary accepts, and Harry does not honour the contract, Mary cannot successfully sue Harry because the contract was not in writing.
+>
+> 3. If Harry did not specify a time limit for acceptance, Mary can accept at any future date.
+>
+> 4. None of the above
+>

+###### Click to reveal the correct answer

+**4. None of the above**: This is the correct answer.

+- Option 1 is false because only the intended offeree (Mary) can accept the offer.

+- Option 2 is false because oral contracts are generally enforceable unless the law requires writing.

+- Option 3 is false because offers without a stated time limit must still be accepted within a **reasonable time**.

+### Question 8

+> [!question]
+> Which of the following statements regarding conditions in a contract of purchase and sale are TRUE?
+>
+> A. A condition is a promise which is not fundamental to the contract.
+> B. In most cases, the breach of a condition permits the innocent party to terminate the contract.
+> C. A "time is of the essence" clause indicates that timely performance is a condition of the contract.
+> D. If a term is not a condition, then a breach of that term will not result in any remedies for the innocent party.
+>
+> 1. A and C only
+>
+> 2. A and D only
+>
+> 3. C and D only
+>
+> 4. B and C only
+>

+###### Click to reveal the correct answer

+**4. B and C only**: This is the correct answer.
+A condition is a **fundamental** term of a contract, and its breach typically allows the innocent party to terminate.
+A “time is of the essence” clause makes timely performance a **condition**.
+Statements A and D are false because conditions are fundamental, and even breach of non-conditions (like warranties) can still lead to remedies.